youngskilled/js-filter/README.md

 ## Changelog ##

+**Version 1.1.0**
+Final fixes to the related products.
+New features also added inc. `outputChosenFiltersId` to paste in filters which are selected. `forceHex` force use hex instead of using image which is default.

 **Version 1.0.0**
 Filter now has a complete feature set.
 A few features are still available to be added, these are regarding more semantic filtering versions i.e. range scale etc.